 Each permission is associated with a number: read=4, write=2, execute=1, and no permission=0.
 The octal equivalents are obtained by adding together the numbers associated with the basic permissions.
-This table shows the octal equivalents for the basic permissions:
+Table 9-2 shows the octal equivalents for the basic permissions.

-Permission Octal representation
+Permission Octal Representation

-0
+- 0

 x 1

 w 2

 wx 3

 r 4

 rx 5

 rw 6

 rwx 7